Missing dark matter in dwarf galaxies?: Rotation curves and halo masses

+The inclination of IC~1613 is also suspect.
+In their tilted-ring analysis, \citet{Oh2015} derive a mean kinematic inclination of $48^\circ\pm0^\circ$.
+This result, together with the small error quoted, are difficult to reconcile with the fact that, when they allow the inclination to be a free parameter those of individual rings scatter widely between $15^\circ$ and $85^\circ$.
+Indeed, the rotation curve shown in Fig.~\ref{FigRCExamples} for IC~1613 assumes an inclination of $35^\circ$; this is probably a compromise choice by the authors which, however, is not justified further.

-The mean tilted-ring inclination of IC~1613 of $48^\circ$ quoted in table 1 of \citet{Oh2015} could also be contested, especially since rotation speed and inclination are mathematically degenerate parameters in tilted-ring analysis of linearly rising rotation curves \citep[see, e.g.,][]{Kamphuis2015}, such as that of the inner regions of IC~1613.
-This degeneracy cannot be broken using kinematical information alone, which led \citet{Oh2015} to fix the inclination at $\sim 35^\circ$ (see their fig.~A.56) in order to derive the rotation curve.
-We note that an inclination of $\sim 22^\circ$ would be needed to bring IC~1613 within the scatter of our simulated BTF relation by raising its rotation velocity from $\sim 20$ to $\sim 30$ km/s.
-The V-band shape of IC~1613 yields, however, an inclination estimate of $37^\circ.9$ \citep{Hunter2012}.
-Interestingly, an independent estimate of the circular velocity at $\sim 1.4$~kpc may be obtained using the velocity dispersion and half-light radius of the galaxy \citep{Kirby2014}: this gives $18.7^{+1.7}_{-1.6}$~km~s$^{-1}$, consistent with the maximum velocity inferred from HI (see open blue symbol in the top-right panel of Fig.~\ref{FigRCExamples}).
-This is still significantly short of what is needed to bring this galaxy into agreement with our simulation predictions.
+An inclination of $\sim 20^\circ$ would be sufficient to bring IC~1613 within the scatter of our simulated BTF relation by raising its rotation velocity from $\sim 20$ to $\sim 30$~km~s$^{-1}$.
+It is difficult to assess whether this is plausible.
+The geometric inclination obtained from the \emph{V}-band shape of IC~1613 is estimated at $37^\circ.9$ \citep{Hunter2012}, close to the final value adopted by \citeauthor{Oh2015}.
+On the other hand, an independent estimate of the circular velocity at $\sim 1.4$~kpc may be obtained using the velocity dispersion and half-light radius of the galaxy \citep{Kirby2014}: this technique is insensitive to inclination and gives $18.7^{+1.7}_{-1.6}$~km~s$^{-1}$ suggesting that the circular velocity curve of \citeauthor{Oh2015} should indeed be revised upwards by $\sim 50\%$ (see open blue symbol in the top-right panel of Fig.~\ref{FigRCExamples}).